 How to Request a Special Education Evaluation in Colorado

 Most parents who struggle to get their child evaluated for special education make the same mistake: they ask verbally.
-A verbal request starts no clock.
-A written request — submitted to the right person, with the right language — starts a legal timeline the district must follow under Colorado law.
+A written request — submitted to the right person, with the right language — starts the AU's response process under Colorado law, but the 60-day evaluation clock begins only when the AU receives written consent.

 Here is how to do it correctly.